Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

 ## API specification

 API specifications, or specs, can be uploaded and attached to a specific version within your Dev Portal.
-You can have different API specs that correspond to different versions.
+You can have different API specs that correspond to different service versions.
 {{site.konnect_short_name}} accepts OpenAPI (Swagger) specs in YAML or JSON.

 ### Upload a version spec